Arciles/BLKMobile/README.md

 BLKMobile
 =========

-mobile servises of an local major
+mobile servises of an local mayor.